A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Conclusion and Outlook

-Our research demonstrated how combining Reduced Density Matrix Functional Theory (RDM-FT) with density matrix embedding theory can be effectively adapted for the quantum computing era.
-In particular, we propose to use machine learning in order to obtain a DNN-functional inspired by the RDM-FT formalism, a route that can be applied across multiple chemical and condensed matter systems.
-This creates the potential for a cumulative advantage in quantum computing applications, depending on the efficiency of the quantum algorithm used in this workflow.
 A significant practical benefit of our method is its reduced dependence on QPUs for general quantum chemical calculations.
 Given that quantum hardware is likely to remain a limited resource in the near future, this efficiency is particularly valuable.
-Furthermore, our approach offers scalability due to the fact that the training data can be generated via parallel and independent processes.
+Furthermore, our approach offers scalability, as the training data it requires can be generated via parallel and independent processes.

 By incorporating the DMET framework we have enhanced the functional's universality, which justifies the large initial QPU-cost incurred to obtaining the training data.
 The proposed approach delivers accurate results while maintaining computational efficiency, comparing favorably with existing quantum chemical methods of similar computational cost.
 In particular, for lattice models the only scaling components are the mean-field method and the diagonalization of the environment's 1-RDM, both expected to scale cubic with respect to system size.
-When extending this scheme to molecular systems, the cost is expected to mostly depend on the implementation of the orbital localization, leading to worse scaling.
+When extending this scheme to molecular systems, the cost is expected to mostly depend on the implementation of the orbital localization.